What is sustainability at UEA?

 We challenge our environmental impact through on-site energy generation and a district heating and cooling network, reducing our reliance on grid electricity and therefore fossil fuels.
 We promote and use recycled and ‘eco’ products such as biological cleaning materials.
 We champion local suppliers and ethical causes, including Fairtrade and vegan products.
 We seek to ensure value for money in a holistic, whole-life costing sense in our new buildings and procurement contracts.

-UEA’s Risk and Sustainability Team is part of the Estates and Buildings Division.
+UEA’s Sustainability Team is part of the Estates and Buildings Division.

 UEA's environmental management system, covering teaching, research and operational activities, successfully achieved ISO 14001 and the EcoCampus Platinum Award in May 2015.
 ISO 14001 is the international standard for environmental management systems and helps to control activities at UEA that could have an impact on the environment, as well as ensuring legal compliance.